aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-eml-tnef-handling/_index.md

 - **Do I need a license for development?** A free trial works for testing; a full license is required for production.
 - **What Java version is supported?** JDK 1.8 or higher (the example uses JDK 16 classifier).

-## What is “how to save eml” with TNEF attachments?
+## What is “process email attachments” with TNEF attachments?
 Saving an EML file while preserving TNEF data means writing the message back to disk without stripping Outlook‑specific attachment information.
 Aspose.Email’s `EmlSaveOptions` gives you fine‑grained control over this process.

 ## Why use Aspose.Email for Java?